 What Makes A Baking Sheet Non-Toxic?

-The materials and coating used to make a baking sheet are what determines if it’s non-toxic or not.
+The materials and coating used to make bakeware are what determines if it’s non-toxic or not.

 Most bakeware is primarily made of some sort of metal, like steel or aluminum, and while the metal itself isn’t inherently toxic, you can scratch off the coating when using certain utensils, and the coating can flake off into your food.
 That’s why you should dispose of nonstick baking products and other cookware if you begin to notice scratches or chips in the coating.

-Some companies, like Pyrex, do offer fully non-toxic baking sheets that are made of glass or ceramic without any coating to enhance their performance.
+Some companies, like Pyrex, do offer fully non-toxic bakeware products that are made of glass or ceramic without any coating to enhance their performance.

 So it’s best to do your research and find out exactly what material a baking sheet is made of before making a purchase.